 The continued inability to accurately forecast Chinook runs and the variability in the annual run timing distribution of adults returning to the Skokomish River hinders the capabilities of any harvest model accuracy.
 It would be more appropriate to look at the accuracy/performance of the forecasting methodology versus the harvest tool that is generating rates based on that forecast.
 The recent poor marine survival conditions have also hampered forecast accuracy especially for Hood Canal Chinook stocks, both hatchery and natural origin fish.
-In 2018, the co-managers will continue to pursue different runsize forecasting methodologies for Skokomish River Chinook in order to improve overall performance accuracy in fishery modeling, reduce risk in overages in the exploitation rate and increase current sampling from an average of 28% to rates equal to or greater than 45% in order to properly evaluate fishery impacts on NOR/"Late-Timed" Skokomish River recovery programs.
+In 2018, the co-managers will continue to pursue different run size forecasting methodologies for Skokomish River Chinook in order to improve overall performance accuracy in fishery modeling and reduce risk in overages in the exploitation rate.